HwWobbe/WipHww/README.md

 * ㋇㋈㋉㋊㋋ ㋀㋁㋂㋃㋄㋅ ; test #HwWvW as a target

 ## 2029-12
+* review CoDemo
+  * ...
 * remove higher levels to ...wip (which could be a file within the 2013 folder)
 * level-up Commits:
   * specifically: ...

 # 2023-08 ( TmoTt )
 * RstT shared folder follow-up
-  * revciew the created shared folder " Yery True "
+  * review the created shared folder " Yery True "
     * find the email ( or LinkedIn reference )
       * Does this fit with the KFW interest, well enough for more sharing?
 * balance (CommitDirect) DCs & PRs